smartdevicelink/sdl_evolution/proposals/NNNN-widget-support.md

 Redesigning display capabilities: Allow apps to request system capabilities regarding displays, screens and seats so that apps know what displays are available, the display type (center stack, cluster, head-up, head-rest etc.), size etc. Additionally, what types of screens the display supports, where the display is located and what seats (and therefore persons) can reach and use the display.

 Analyzing RPCs and their relation to displays and screens: Today in the vehicle, SDL works as a system with a single main display and a single main app screen.
 OEMs reuse some assets from the main app screen and present it in other areas in the vehicle.
-We have to analyze and understand how RPCs are affected by having multiple screens with multiple displays.
+Additionally, OEMs have to analyze and understand how RPCs are affected by having multiple screens with multiple displays.
 A future proposal will solve how HMI levels will work on multiple displays and what RPCs are system, display or even screen specific.

 ## Proposed solution

 In current SDL implementations the registered application always comes with a single default screen that shows the app content.
-In a nutshell the solution is to allow multiple screens per app.
+In a nutshell, the solution is to allow multiple screens per app.
 Each screen can be individually addressed and can be shown on a single display or on multiple displays.
-For convenience it should be possible to enable content duplication of another screen.
+For convenience it should be possible to enable content duplication from another screen.

 The below image shows SYNC3 with an app screen being part of the display.
 The SYNC3 display in the center stack is the main display of the SDL system.
 The highlighted area is the viewport of app screens.
 Each app has one single main app screen that is presented on the SYNC3 display on user selection.
 Selecting another app will cause the display to show the screen of the other app.
 If that screen is visible, the app is defined as in HMI level FULL.